-Each application for a Land Use Permit, shall be completed on form(s) and in the manner prescribed by the County of Mendocino for a commercial cultivation site(s) consistent with Chapter 20.192 (Administrative Permits) and Chapter 20.196 (Use Permits) of the Mendocino County Code.
-In addition to the standard information required pursuant to Chapter 20.196 (Use Permits) and Chapter 20.192 (Administrative Permits), the application shall also contain copies of all documentation submitted to the State as part of their application process for obtaining a State Commercial Cultivation License.
+(A) Each application for a Land Use Permit, shall be completed on form(s) and in the manner prescribed by the County of Mendocino for a commercial cultivation site(s) consistent with Chapter 20.192 (Administrative Permits) and Chapter 20.196 (Use Permits) of the Mendocino County Code.
+In addition to the standard information required pursuant to Chapter 20.196 (Use Permits) and Chapter 20.192 (Administrative Permits), the application shall also contain copies of all documentation submitted to the State as part of their its application process for obtaining a State Commercial Cultivation License.
 The Department may prepare a guidance document regarding additional documentation that may be required to accompany an application, such as a Biological Scoping Survey or Transportation Analysis.

-Notwithstanding the provisions of Chapter 20.192 (Administrative Permits), the following modified procedures for Administrative Permits shall apply to all Land Use Permits for commercial cannabis activities:
+Notwithstanding the provisions of Chapter 20.192 (Administrative Permits) and Chapter 20.196 (Use Permits), the following modified procedures for Administrative Permits and Use Permits shall apply to all Land Use Permits for commercial cannabis activities:

-- (A) The time period specified under section 20.192.025(B) of Mendocino County Code shall be the same as the time period specified under section 20.196.025(B). - (B) A public hearing by the Zoning Administrator shall be required and the notice procedures in 20.196.025(c) shall be adhered to for all Administrative Permits for commercial cannabis cultivation activities.
+- (1) The time period specified under section 20.192.025(B) of Mendocino County Code shall be the same as the time period specified under section 20.196.025(B). - (2) A public hearing by the Zoning Administrator shall be required and the notice procedures in section 20.196.025(eC) shall be adhered to for all Administrative Permits for commercial cannabis cultivation activities. - (2)(3) If the property upon which a Land Use Permit is applied for abuts a private road, notification of the required public hearing shall be provided to all property owners abutting said private road.
+The content of the notice shall be the same as required by section 20.196.025(eC)(9).
+Failure of any person or entity to receive the notice required by this paragraph shall not constitute grounds to invalidate any action taken regarding the application. - (B) Phase 1 applicants who meet the eligibility criteria set forth in section 22.18.050(A) shall be provided a 60 day early application window prior to the Department accepting any other applications for a Land Use Permit for commercial cannabis activities related to cultivation.